lupiter/zip-knit/README.md

 ### Status

 Step 3: It can kind of read the data, but is very confused by the format of what I've saved so far which is just garment shapes.

+I'm now just being an agressive nit picker and making the code look how I like.
+But once done I hope to be be in a better place to set up multiprocessing which should make the serial connection easier and more reliable.

 I should find somewhere to archive the saved binary data for future use.